Kyushu University: General rankings

-The university has been ranked 5th in the 2020 Times Higher Education Japan University Rankings, which is one rank down from 2019.
-In another ranking, Japanese prep school Kawaijuku ranked Kyushu as the 7th best university in Japan.
+The university was ranked 5th in the 2020 Times Higher Education Japan University Rankings, which is one rank down from 2019.
+Japanese prep school Kawaijuku ranked Kyushu as the 7th best university in Japan.

-It has been ranked 132nd in the 2020 QS World University Rankings, and 401-500th in the Times Higher Education World University Rankings.
+It was ranked 132nd in the 2020 QS World University Rankings, and 401-500th in the Times Higher Education World University Rankings.

 According to QS, its subject rankings were 123rd in Engineering & IT, 170th in Life Sciences & Biomedicine, and 150th in Natural Sciences.
-It is also the 18th-best university in Asia, according to QS Asian University rankings.
+It was also the 18th-best university in Asia in 2011, according to QS Asian University rankings.

-Popularity and selectivity

-Kyushu University is a prestigious institution, and its selectivity for undergraduate degrees is regarded as being among the top 15 in the country.
+Kyushu University's selectivity for undergraduate degrees is regarded as being among the top 15 in the country.